CouncilofLorien/counciloflorien.github.io/docs/cards/C/clouds.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Environment._ If Doors of Night is in play, the prowess of each hazard creature is modified by +2.
 Cannot be duplicated. <br>_"Still more suddenly, a darkness came on with dreadful swiftness!
 A black cloud hurried over the sky.
-Winter thunder on a wild wind rolled roaring up and rumbled...”_ ***---Hob***
+Winter thunder on a wild wind rolled roaring up and rumbled...”_ ***---&NoBreak;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>